-After the initial startup, the Fiddler Everywhere application captures only non-secure traffic (HTTP).
-SSL encrypted traffic isn't captured by default.
-To enable capturing and decrypting HTTPS traffic, you need to install the Fiddler root certificate through the HTTPS sub-menu under Settings.
+To enable the capturing and decrypting of HTTPS traffic, you need to install the Fiddler root certificate through the HTTPS sub-menu under Settings.

-The Trust root certificate button installs and trusts the Fiddler root certificate.
+- Trust root certificate—Installs and trusts the Fiddler root certificate.
 The option is available only on macOS and Windows.
-On Linux, you have to manually export and trust the root certificate.
+On Linux, you have to export and trust the root certificate manually.
 After you install the certificate, you are ready to enable the capturing of HTTPS traffic.

-The Capture HTTPS traffic option defines if Fiddler Everywhere will capture HTTPS traffic or skip it.
+- Capture HTTPS traffic—Defines if Fiddler Everywhere will capture HTTPS traffic or skip it.
 By default, this option is disabled.
 Before you enable the capturing of HTTPS traffic, you must trust the Fiddler root certificate.

-The Ignore server certificate errors button controls whether Fiddler warns you if an HTTPS server presents a certificate that cannot be validated.
-You should not check this box when surfing the Internet due to the spoofing security threat.
+Ignore server certificate errors—Controls whether Fiddler Everywhere will warn you if an HTTPS server presents a certificate that cannot be validated.
+Do not check this box when surfing the Internet because of a possible spoofing security threat.

-The Advanced Settings drop-down provides several additional options related to the Fiddler root certificate.
+Advanced Settings—A drop-down menu which provides the following additional options related to the Fiddler root certificate:

-Expand the Advanced Settings drop-down to show the Reset root certificate button.
-Click the button to remove the currently trusted root certificate, generate a new one, and trust it.
+- Reset root certificate—Click the button to remove the currently trusted root certificate, generate a new one, and trust it.
 Several OS prompts will be shown, and you have to accept all of them.

-Expand the Advanced Settings drop-down to show the Remove Root Certificate button.
-Click the button to remove the currently trusted root certificate from the OS certificate store.
+- Remove Root Certificate—Click the button to remove the currently trusted root certificate from the OS certificate store.
 As a result, the capturing of HTTPS traffic will be disabled.